Customization Guide

 Customizing Javadoc Header

 The Javadoc pages include a custom header with your logo.
-This is configured in the parent POM but can be overridden.
+Configure it with Maven properties:

 Using Maven Properties